 There are a few ways to observe an eclipse safely.
 One is pretty old school, using a shoebox pinhole camera.
 That’s what I built in the 3rd grade…and I suspect many kids and adults alike will be prepping one for themselves this summer.
 Here’s a link on how to do that: build a pinhole camera for eclipse viewing.

 You can also purchase special sunglasses made for viewing an eclipse.
-Check those out here on Amazon.
+Check those out here at Rainbow Optics.